ProvisionGenie/ProvisionGenie/Docs/CanvasAppOverview.md

   * Channels
   * Name of SharePoint list & columns
   * Name of SharePoint library & columns
-  * if Owner additionally wants a SharePoint list for taskmanagement (see also [why we don't provision Planner in ProvisionGenie](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/KnownLimitations.md#no-planner-integration-in-provisiongenie)) or a "Welcome package"
+  * if Owner additionally wants a SharePoint list for task management (see also [why we don't provision Planner in ProvisionGenie](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/KnownLimitations.md#no-planner-integration-in-provisiongenie)) or a "Welcome package"
 * Patch 5 Dataverse tables with the information we got by user

 For more context on how this canvas app fits into our solution, please head over to [Solution Overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/SolutionOverview.md)